hzget/hzget.github.io/ml_tech/ml_tech.md

 It happens when a complex algorithm detects subtle patterns that are not real.
 For example:

-* training set is noisy: errors, outliers and so on
+* training set is noisy: errors, outliers and noise (e.g., Gaussian noise)
-* sampling noise because of small sampling
+* sampling noise because of small sampling (i.e., nonrepresentative data)
-* pure chance: e.g., feature names has some pattern
+* pure chance: e.g., "category names" of "category" feature have some pattern

 Solutions: